zowhair/Clarity/README.md

 lumin-sticky-cart.css -> sticky-cart.css -> in use
 lumin-sticky-cart.js -> sticky-cart.js -> in use
 lumin-tab.css -> custom-tab.css -> in use
-clarity-table.css -> custom-table.css -> in use
+lumin-table.css -> custom-table.css -> in use

 *** snippets
 lumin-qty-breaks.liquid  -> qty-breaks.liquid -> not rendered anywhere